isaac-sim/OmniIsaacGymEnvs/docs/rl_examples.md

 Training can be launched with command line argument `task=ShadowHand`.

+Training with Domain Randomization can be launched with command line argument `task.domain_randomization.randomize=True`.
+For best training results with DR, use `num_envs=16384`.

 Running inference with pre-trained model can be launched with command line argument `task=ShadowHand test=True checkpoint=omniverse://localhost/NVIDIA/Assets/Isaac/2022.1/Isaac/Samples/OmniIsaacGymEnvs/Checkpoints/shadow_hand.pth`

 Config files used for this task are: